-Ninety-one percent (91%)individuals served by DDSN do not receive services from other state agencies.
+Ninety-one percent (91%) individuals served by DDSN do not receive services from other state agencies.
 When they do, services complement but do not duplicate other agencies' efforts.
-DDSN focus services on the developmental aspects of care and family supports such as day supports and respite care opposed protective/social to services or psychiatric services as examples.
-DDSN tracks other agencies' involvement and regularly communicates with them ensure collaboration and efficient use of services.
+DDSN services focus the on developmental aspects of care and family supports such as day and respite care supports opposed protective/social to services or psychiatric services as DDSN tracks other examples. agencies' involvement and regularly communicates with them ensure collaboration and efficient use of services.